 I didn't even notice this for a day which left my room open to anyone.
 I suspect that the new carpeting and padding is what caused this problem.

 Most of the issues with my room were minor and can easily be addressed.
-The hotel has only been reopened for a few months and they're still adjusting to "Best Western" standards.
+When I stayed in 2008, the hotel had only been reopened for a few months and they were still adjusting to their new brand's standards.

-Taken as a WholeI really didn't know what to expect when I agreed to stay at the Best Western Coconut Waikiki Hotel.
+Taken as a WholeI really didn't know what to expect when I agreed to stay at the Coconut Waikiki Hotel.
 I was pleasantly surprised.

 The hotel is still experiencing some of the issues that face any hotel that reopens following a renovation and a rebranding.
 I'm confident that when I stay there again, most, if not all, of these issues will be resolved.